-Students who want to do research can get involved at any stage of their undergraduate career.
-They usually choose a topic of interest to them and then work closely with a faculty member to develop a research program.
+Biology students who want to do research can get involved at any stage of their undergraduate career.
+They usually choose a topic of interest and then work closely with a faculty member to develop a research program.
 Research may be conducted during the academic year, in the summer, or both, either at Gettysburg or at some other location.
-Research projects typically culminate in a campus presentation, and many students also become co-authors of research publications, or present research at regional or national meetings.
-Experiences such as these can be extremely important when applying for future jobs or graduate and professional schools
+Research projects typically culminate in a campus presentation, and many students also become co-authors of research publications, or present research at regional or national scientific meetings.
+Experiences such as these can be extremely important when applying for future jobs or graduate and professional schools.